 - Collections “Lutoosh”: Each trick taken costs the collecting player 15 points.

 - Diamonds: Each card of the diamond suit taken in a trick costs 10 points off the running total of the collecting player.

 - King of Hearts: The player who takes the trick containing the king of hearts loses 75 points in standard setting.
 If this contract is chosen and a player holds either the king of hearts alone, the ace of hearts alone, or the king of hearts and the Ace of hearts, he or she may request that the hand be re-dealt.
 This is because such a player would most probably collect the card, which would be unfair for him or her!
 The player making the appeal should show all his or her cards to the other players.
 If this happens the replayed contract does not have to be King of Hearts.

 - Trix: Despite its name, this is the only contract that is not a trick-taking game, but a game of the Card Domino family.
-Players try to get rid of their cards as soon as they can by playing them to a layout, which begins with the jacks, and continues upwards in each suit to the ace and downwards to the two.
-The dealer begins and play continues counter-clockwise.
+Players try to get rid of their cards as soon as possible by playing them to a layout, which begins with the jacks and continues upwards in each suit to the ace and downwards to the two.
+The dealer begins, and play continues counter-clockwise.
 Players must play one card if they can.
-Legal plays are: any jack, or any card that is one rank higher or lower than a card that has already been played.
+Legal plays are: any jack, or any card that is one rank higher or lower than a card already played.
 If a player is unable to play, they pass.
 The first player who runs out of cards scores plus 200 points.
 The others continue playing and the second scores plus 150 points, the third plus 100 points and the last gets plus 50 points.

-Trix is a fun and challenging card game that can be enjoyed by people of all ages.
-It is a great game to play with family and friends, and it can be a lot of fun to try to outwit your opponents and win the most tricks.
+Trix is a fun and challenging card game that people of all ages can enjoy.
+It is great to play with family and friends, and it can be a lot of fun to try to outwit your opponents and win the most tricks.